janbaykara/env-var/README.md

 #### asBool()
 Attempt to parse the variable to a Boolean.
 Throws an exception if parsing fails.
-The var must be set to either "true", "false" (and any case writing of those two strings), 0 or 1 to succeed.
+The var must be set to either "true", "false" (upper or lowercase), 0 or 1 to succeed.

 #### asStrictBool()
 Attempt to parse the variable to a Boolean.
 Throws an exception if parsing fails.
-The var must be set to either "true" or "false" (and any case writing of those two strings) to succeed.
+The var must be set to either "true" or "false" (upper or lowercase) to succeed.

 #### asJson()
 Attempt to parse the variable to a JSON Object.
 Throws an exception if parsing